isabellazy/Programming2_FinalProject/USAGE.md

 # Running the run_test.sh Script
-This script runs a predefined test to verify that the program is working correctly.
+This script runs a predefined test to verify that the program is working correctly:

 # Installation